Teddy-Polkosnik/EG-Battle-Bots/README.md

 **Others:**
 - Breadboard - Any
 - Solder/Soldering - Any
+- Vex Rectangular Shaft (cannot be used as a weapon)
 - Motor Drivers - Any
 - Motor Shields - Any
+- Battery (1.5, 3, 7, 9 Volts)

 ### Prohibited Materials:
 **General:**
-- Any Vex Parts - (no metal of any kind, motors, wheels, or gears)
+- Any Vex Parts - (no metal of any kind, or gears)
 - Any Metal - (dangerous)
 - Any Liquids - (dangerous)
 - Toxic/Hazardous Things - (dangerous)